MatthewM46/Blog-Website/usecases/AdsMonetization/README.md

 **Main Flow**:

-1. The advertiser can view existing advertisements or create a new advertisement.
-All part of the view advertisement page.
-The ads are all in the advertisement database ==TODO: This isn't really a step.
-In the sequence diagram I drafted something, so if you think it's appropriate, would you like to try update the steps here?==
+1. The advertiser goes to the view advertisement page.
+They can click on create advertisement to go to the create advertisement page.
+2. The advertisement fills in details of the advertisement on the create advertisement page and presses create advertisement button.
-2. The system prompts the advertiser for payment if they are creating a new advertisement.
+3. The system prompts the advertiser for payment if they are creating a new advertisement.
-3. The advertisement is posted on the website by the administrator
+4. The advertisement is posted on the website by the administrator

 **Issues**: